 Anyone is allowed to participate.
 A participant may be either a single person or a group.
 A single person can participate in at most two groups.
 A participant is allowed to submit at most three different solutions, where each solution corresponds to a particular morpheme analysis method.
 Each of these methods may naturally be applied to each of the test languages.
 If a participant submits more than three solutions, the organizers decide which of the three will be accepted.

 Data sets are provided for five languages: Arabic, English, Finnish, German and Turkish.
 Participants are encouraged to apply their algorithm to all of these test languages, but are free to leave some languages out, if they wish to do so.

 (New languages may be added, if interested co-organizers, suitable data and evaluation analyses become available in time.)

-The task is the unsupervised morpheme analysis of every word form contained in a word list supplied by the organizers for each test language.
+The task is to develop a system that conducts unsupervised morpheme analysis for every word form contained in a word list supplied by the organizers for each test language.

 The participants will be pointed to corpora in which the words occur, so that the algorithms may utilize information about word context.

 Solutions, in which a large number of parameters must be “tweaked” separately for each test language, are of little interest.
 This challenge aims at the unsupervised (or very minimally supervised) morpheme analysis of words.
 The abstracts submitted by the participants must contain clear descriptions of which steps of supervision or parameter optimization are involved in the algorithms.

 The segmentations will be evaluated in three complementary ways: